- by Bryan Veldboom - updated on 4/27/2022

 Long screen time-out settings can significantly reduce your battery.
-By adjusting your settings to turn off sooner, you can help cut down on the amount of power that you’re using.
-To change this, go to Settings, then Display.
-Touch Sleep and reduce the amount of idle time before your phone goes to sleep.
+By adjusting your settings to turn your screen off sooner, you can help cut down on the amount of power that you're using.
+To change this, go to "Settings," then "Display."
+Touch "Sleep" and reduce the amount of idle time before your phone goes to sleep.

-2. Lower the Brightness Setting on Your Device
+2. Lower the Brightness Setting on Your Cell Phone

 Frequently syncing your phone drains your battery much faster.
 Check the sync settings on your apps or email to make sure they only sync as often as you need them to.

 6. Turn Off Your Mobile Data Usage